wmiller848/GoGP/README.md

 1.0,3.1,5.2,1.0,Iris-setosa
 3.1,5.2,1.8,2.3,Iris-virginica
 ```
+## Invocation ##

+Included in `examples/datasets` are several datasets to attempt tp learn.

+Running the plant example can be done like:

+`GoGP learn -c 4 -s 0.90 -v < examples/datasets/plants.csv > output.coffee`

+For examle a run scoring 90% or above in all categories:

 ![House Votes](examples/datasets/plants-output.png)

 The last column in each row is the desired output, meaning
 GoGP will evolve a program that given the input `1.0,3.1,5.2,1.0`